 In fact, without milestones, projects can run for longer than needed and kill work momentum.
 You won’t be able to keep up with your project schedule as well.

 Similarly, you’ll see issues with resource management.
-Without creating milestones, you won’t be able to give employees and teams sufficient heads-up about the work required from them, which culminates in resource and project timeline clashes.
+If you don't create milestones, you won’t be able to give employees and teams sufficient heads-up about the work required from them, which culminates in resource and project timeline clashes.

 To add to the worries, you won’t be able to identify project bottlenecks in time.
 In turn, this commonly leads to scope creep and project cost overruns.

-No milestones also lead to poor employee engagement — even demotivating teams.
+Not setting milestones also leads to poor employee engagement — even demotivating teams.
 Left unaddressed, this issue grows to breed last-minute work requests and overworking employees.
-In the long haul, when employees’ workload isn’t managed well, you’ll start struggling with issues like burnout.
+In the long term, when employees’ workload isn’t managed well, they’ll start struggling with issues like burnout.

 Ultimately, internal issues can lead to poor client satisfaction as promised deadlines aren’t met and (quite possibly) work quality goes down — a result of rushed work due to poor project management.

-When all these things bundle up, word gets out, which can negatively impact your reputation.
-The result?
-Not using project milestones at all births problems that affect your business’s long-term sustainability.
+When all these things snowball, word gets out, which can negatively impact your reputation.
+Failing to set and track project milestones causes problems that affect your business’s long-term sustainability.

 So remember: well-defined processes make a strong foundation for a sustainable business.
 These processes include milestone planning, which determines your project management’s efficiency.
 In turn, this directly impacts work quality, client satisfaction, and by extension, your reputation.

 Convinced you need to start setting milestones to improve your project planning and processes?
 We’ve got good news for you: adding milestones to your project is a piece of cake if you’re using Runn to manage your projects.

 The cherry on top is the ease with which you can set them: milestones in Runn are marked by an easy-to-read icon.